annnawoman/SQL_Style-Splash/README.md

 Style-Splash database for e-commerce website

 ## Project Description
 The Style-Splash database SQL project is  designed to handle the operations of an online store.
-This project demonstrates proficiency in designing a relational database, writing complex SQL queries, and performing data manipulation tasks.
+This project demonstrates proficiency in designing a relational database, writing SQL queries, and performing data manipulation tasks.

 ## Features
 - SQL scripts for creating tables and inserting sample data